DTOX-Consulting/enterprise-starter/README.md

     pnpm dev
     ```

-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:3000](http://localhost:3030) with your browser to see the result.

-5. This project uses a git hook to enforce [conventional commits](https://github.com/qoomon/git-conventional-commits).
-To install the git hook, run the following command in the root directory of the project:

-    ```bash
-    brew install pre-commit
-    pre-commit install -t commit-msg
-    ```

 ## 🚀 Deployment